 Stefan Goebel is a Reader in the School of History at the University of Kent and Director of the Centre for the History of War, Media and Society.
 His books include The Great War and Medieval Memory: War, Remembrance and Medievalism in Britain and German, 1914-1940 (Cambridge University Press, 2007) and Ypres (co-authored with Mark Connelly; Oxford University Press, 2018).
 He is also a co-editor of the forthcoming Conflict and Propaganda: War, Media and Shaping the Twentieth Century (I.B.
 Tauris).
 He is currently completing a comparative study of the commemoration of the bombing of Coventry and Dresden.

-is a researcher and assistant lecturer at the University of Kent.
-He completed his Masters Degree in War, Media and Modernity in 2008 and has worked in China for several years in the education sector.
-His PhD (submitted August 2016) is entitled ‘Constructing A New Citizen: The Use of Model Workers in ‘New China’ 1949-1965.’
-James is an editor at Nottingham University’s China Policy Institute: Analysis and Research Support Officer in the School of History at the University of Kent.
+is research support officer and assistant lecturer at the University of Kent.
+His PhD was entitled ‘Constructing A New Citizen: The Use of Model Workers in ‘New China’ 1949-1965.’
+James is an editor at Nottingham University’s China Policy Institute: Analysis.
 His research interests focus largely on modern Chinese history, particularly the use of propaganda for the purpose of nation-building.